 You used to need an additional video editor like iMovie to edit videos on iPhone/iPad.
-Now with iOS 13, you don't need to download an extra video editor for iPhone/iPad anymore. iOS 13 comes with a built-in video editor, that's the video editing tool in the revamped Photos app.
+Now with iOS 13, you don't need to download an extra video editor for iPhone/iPad anymore. iOS 13 comes with a built-in video editor, which's the video editing tool in the revamped Photos app.

 After updating your iPhone/iPad to iOS 13/iPadOS, you can open the Photos app and do some basic video editing including trimming, cropping, rotating, applying filters, audio removing, color correction.